n00mkrad/flowframes/README.md

 * Download on [itch](https://nmkd.itch.io/flowframes) or, for the most recent beta versions, on [Patreon](https://www.patreon.com/n00mkrad).
 This repo does not provide builds.
 * Run Flowframes.exe
-* Pre-1.18: Select the components you want to install (certain packages are required, cannot be unticked)

 Starting with 1.18, the installer has been removed, and Flowframes is instead distributed as an all-in-one archive.
-Download the "Full" file if you are using a Maxwell/Pascal/Turing GPU and want to use embedded Pytorch.
-Use "NoPython" if you run an AMD GPU or want to use your system Python/Pytorch installation.
+Download the "Full" file if you are using a Maxwell/Pascal/Turing GPU and want to use embedded Pytorch, or "Full-RTX3000" if you have an Ampere GPU.
+Use "NoPython"/"Slim" if you run an AMD GPU or want to use your system Python/Pytorch installation.

 ## Using A Pytorch Implementation

-Some of the AI networks run on Tencent's NCNN framework, which allows them to run on any modern (Vulkan-capable) GPU.
+Flowframes comes with RIFE-NCNN which runs on Tencent's NCNN framework, which allows it to run on any modern (Vulkan-capable) GPU.

-However, others (like RIFE) run best via their original Pytorch implementation.
+However, the official RIFE implementation run best via its original Pytorch implementation.

 The requirements to run these are the following:

 * A **modern Nvidia GPU** (750 Ti, 900/1000/1600/2000/3000 Series).
 * A **Python** installation including Pytorch (1.5 or later) as well as the packages `opencv-python` and `imageio`.
-  * You can install a portable version of all those requirements from the Flowframes Installer.
-This does not support RTX 3000 cards yet.
+  * The python runtime with pytorch is included in the Flowframes "Full" and "Full-RTX3000" downloads.

 [More Details On Python Dependencies](PythonDependencies.md)